 Hollywood director and practicing Buddhist Peter Werner introduced me to the concept of the sacred space many years ago.
 He believes that of all the elements that go into a project, what happens in the sacred space is paramount.
 “With all the activity on a typical film set, all the technical gear, the noise, the sprawl, the people running around setting up lights, you can sometimes forget that the most important activity is often incredibly intimate: It’s happening in a small space between maybe only two people, two actors, or the director and an actor.
 And it’s the director’s job to hold that space in the middle of the chaos, to allow for that connection to happen.”

 Many people in corporate communication don’t have a theater or film background.
 (If you’re a corp comm pro with this experience, you have an edge on your peers.)
 That means the sacred space is often a foreign concept to anyone who isn’t on the film crew, and it takes some explaining.
 Some leaders have an in-house confidante who makes it his or her job to preserve the sacred space.

-At American Express, Bob Florance holds the intriguing title of VP, Executive Electronic Communications.
+At American Express, Bob Florance used to hold the intriguing title of VP, Executive Electronic Communications.
 It’s his job to help executives get the right stuff on video and stop the wrong stuff from ever happening.
 A huge part of this role is guarding the sacred space.
 If you’re lucky enough to have an experienced video person or director on staff, he or she can perform the dual function of making sure you’re great on camera as well as ensuring that you’re telling your story—and the company story—effectively.